VW labor chief backs UAW union bid for U.S. works council

-Volkswagen prefers German-style labor representation at the plant through a works council and has held talks with the UAW about how the union can be involved in setting one up.
+Volkswagen wants German-style labor representation at the plant through a works council and has held talks with the UAW about how the union can be involved in setting one up.

 Currently the workers at VW’s plant producing the Passat car in Chattanooga, Tennessee, are not represented by a union.

-VW is considering the idea of building a seven-passenger crossover utility vehicle at the Chattanooga plant rather than at its plant in Puebla, Mexico, where it already assembles the Jetta compact car and the New Beetle, a U.S. executive of VW said last month.
+VW is looking at the idea of building a seven-passenger crossover utility vehicle at Chattanooga rather than at its plant in Puebla, Mexico, where it already assembles the Jetta compact car and the New Beetle, a U.S. executive of VW said last month.

 “We know how important that (second) vehicle is for Chattanooga,” said Osterloh, who as deputy chairman of VW has a say on production decisions.